GolangBCN/golangbcn.github.io/content/posts/meetup-april-2016.md

 toc: false
 ---

-Next wednesday, April 20th, we'll have our third 2016's meetup, hosted at [Social Point] (Thank you!), with two talks, one from [J. Roi Martin] and [Sergi Martínez], and the other from [Social Point].
+Next wednesday, April 20th, we'll have our third 2016's meetup, hosted at [Social Point], with two talks, one from [J. Roi Martin] and [Sergi Martínez], and the other from [Social Point].
 Looks promising!

 <!--more-->